Citi Double Cash Vs. Citi Diamond Preferred

 There is no annual fee for this card, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.
 In addition, there is a 5% balance transfer fee on the amount transferred.

 Which card should you get?

 While there is no clear answer which card is better, choosing the right card for your needs between these two shouldn’t be hard.
-Those who need the longest possible promotional financing offer should definitely choose the Citi Diamond Preferred over the Double Cash.
-With 21 months of promotional financing, it’s tied for the longest offer available on any card.
+Those who need one of the longest possible promotional financing offers should definitely choose the Citi Diamond Preferred over the Citi Double Cash card.
 And since it’s a very full-featured product, it compares favorably to other 0% APR offers that have very few features and benefits.

 On the other hand, those who avoid interest charges by paying their balances in full each month are more likely to look for a card that offers the most valuable rewards possible.
 By offering up to 2% cash back, the Citi Double Cash card is one of the best cash back rewards cards on the market, especially considering that it has no annual fee.
 Citi Double Cash card cardholders may also wish to take advantage of the 0% APR for 18 months on balance transfers, but its real strength is in its rewards.